Table of Contents

-The module syncs to the Host by default or can sync to MIDI clock via the MIDI SYNC IN socket or any other timing source via the SYNC IN socket.
+Song Control syncs to the Host by default or can sync to MIDI clock via the MIDI SYNC IN socket or any other timing source via the SYNC IN socket.
+As discussed above a Tempo module would normally be connected to the SYNC IN socket when working in standalone mode

-The transport can be controlled manually, by trigger inputs or via MIDI start/stop messages.
+The transport can be controlled by clicking on the buttons, by trigger inputs or via MIDI Start/Stop messages.

 Various clock, control and synchronisation outputs are provided including a MIDI SYNC OUT socket that transmits MIDI Clock and Start/Stop messages to control external MIDI equipment.

-Note that there should only be one instance of the Song Control Sequencer per patch.
-But you can still have multiple V/Bar timing signals.
-For example you can use AHR Generators to create looping or one-shot V/Bar timing signals that run independently of the Song Control Sequencer.
+Note that for technical reasons there should be only one instance of the Song Control Sequencer per patch.
+But it is still possible to have multiple V/Bar timing signals in play – for example you can use AHR Generators to create looping or one-shot V/Bar timing signals that run independently of the Song Control Sequencer.

 At the top of the module there’s a field for you to enter the name of the song you are working on.

-A title might seem like a minor thing and of course the project has a file name but, as well a providing identification, a song title can have a powerful effect on how you perceive a composition and how it develops.
+A title might seem like a minor thing and of course the project has a file name but, as well a providing identification, a song title can have a surprisingly powerful effect on how you perceive a composition and how it develops.
 So although you can just ignore this feature, it’s there to enable you to make a title explicit should you wish to.

 Several buttons provide transport control…